Team-9-The-Society/Educational-Solar-Sim/README.md

     - Method Comments
     ```
 	/**
-	Method parameter meaning and purpose (description of all inputs)
+	* Method parameter meaning and purpose (description of all inputs)
-	Method functionality & purpose
+	* Method functionality & purpose
-	Output description
+	* Output description
 	**/
     ```
-    - All others
+    - All Others
-        ```
-        - // Should be used for variable & function calls/operations if needed.
-        - Single line above execution of the code
+        > // Should be used for variable & function calls/operations if needed the line above the operation
-        ```
 6. Branches & Features
     - Features should be branched off of the develop branch
     - Naming convention for features should be feature-[featureName]